WordPress SEO – The Definitive Guide 2018

 Internal links allow your visitors to navigate your website because they connect and organize your content.
 Therefore users stay longer.
 Internal linking also spread link juice (ranking power) across your pages.

-Boost Time on site
+Boost Dwell Time

 The time visitors stay on your site is an extremely strong signal for Google about your website’s quality.
 That is why you need to create only 10x content, which is relevant and up to date.